markurquhart/klaviyo/readme.md

-# Klaviyo SDK Testing
+# Klaviyo Integration
-Sample commands using Klaviyo Python SDK
+Testing the Klaviyo Python SDK, and maintaining snippets for tracking on my personal website.